volusion/element-cli/README.md

 * * *

-### `element publish --name "A NAME TO DISPLAY TO USERS" --category "OPTIONAL CATEGORY" --new-major`
+### `element publish --name "A NAME TO DISPLAY TO USERS" --category "OPTIONAL CATEGORY" --major-version`

 From the root directory of the block you intend to eventually make available to users of the Site Designer on the [Volusion store admin](https://admin.volusion.com).